What is DHEAs?

 How Can You Increase DHEAs Naturally?

-Sometimes the adrenal glands aren’t providing the right levels of DHEAs because they aren’t getting the right information from the pituitary gland.
+Sometimes, the adrenal glands don’t provide the right levels of DHEAs because they aren’t getting the right information from the pituitary gland.
 This is called HPA axis dysfunction.
-Support for your pituitary gland requires similar vitamins and minerals as your adrenal glands, particularly vitamin B6 and magnesium.
+Support for the pituitary gland requires similar vitamins and minerals as your adrenal glands, particularly vitamin B6 and magnesium.

-Addison’s disease may require adrenal hormone replacement, including DHEA.
+Addison’s disease, adrenal gland insufficiency, may require adrenal hormone replacement, including DHEA.

 In adrenal suppression due to corticosteroid therapy, dosage adjustment may allow levels of DHEA to rebound.

-Because stress increases your body’s internal corticosteroid production, moderating your stress levels and using cortisol-modulating adaptogenic herbs like ginseng, Ashwagandha, Rhodiola, or Schisandra may also allow DHEAs to bounce back to normal.
+Because stress increases your body’s internal corticosteroid production, moderating your stress levels and using cortisol-modulating adaptogenic herbs like ginseng, Ashwagandha, Rhodiola, or Schisandra may also allow DHEAs to return to normal.

 What Causes High DHEAs?

-High DHEAs can also be a byproduct of a pituitary growth that is secreting too much ACTH (Cushing’s disease).
-Determining if this is the case, requires measuring the blood level of cortisol and a 24-hour urine cortisol measurement.
+High DHEAs can also be a byproduct of a pituitary gland growth that is secreting too much ACTH (Cushing’s disease).
+Determining if this is the case requires measuring the blood level of cortisol and a 24-hour urine cortisol measurement.

 Elevated levels of DHEAs are also related to insulin resistance.
-Insulin resistance is where your body is making extra insulin in response to foods that require it.
+Insulin resistance occurs when the body makes extra insulin in response to foods that require it.
 This is sometimes the cause of high DHEAs in women with PCOS.

-Insulin promotes excessive production of DHEAs from your ovaries/testes and your adrenal glands.
+Insulin promotes excessive DHEA production from your ovaries/testes and adrenal glands.

 What are the Symptoms of High DHEAs?